 SDG7 is an essential component for success in the broader struggle to end poverty and to manage the impacts of climate change by decarbonizing our economies.
 Clean, affordable and reliable energy allows a health clinic to service its community without interruption and allows a child to concentrate in school in a warm and well lit classroom with a computer at hand.
 Energy will allow refugees and displaced people to start putting their economic futures back together again and a vaccine to be delivered safely to an infant across country.
 Decentralized, digitalized, and decarbonized energy, will drive the economic transformation towards a net zero carbon future.

 With this vision in mind - an SDG realized, lives transformed, and no one left behind – SEforALL focuses on the things that help us move further, faster, together.

-Rachel Kyte is Chief Executive Officer (CEO) of Sustainable Energy for All (SEforALL), Special Representative of the UN Secretary-General for Sustainable Energy for All and Co-Chair of UN-Energy.
+Rachel Kyte is the former Chief Executive Officer (CEO) of Sustainable Energy for All (SEforALL), Special Representative of the UN Secretary-General for Sustainable Energy for All and Co-Chair of UN-Energy.